 Sekrenyi Festival (Angami Tribe)

-The festival begins with a series of purification rituals known as ‘Kizie’.
-An intricately decorated well is prepared, and the village’s youth ceremoniously fetch water from this well to cleanse their bodies and weapons.
-It’s a ritual as significant as it is symbolic, believed to wash away impurities and protect against misfortunes.
-Following this is the ‘Dzuseva’ – a day of introspection and rest, where the villagers refrain from venturing outside or engaging in laborious activities.
+Celebrated typically in February, Sekrenyi is a 10-day festival that marks the advent of the agricultural season.
+The festival begins with a series of purification rituals known as ‘Kizie’, where the village’s youth starts the ceremony by fetching water from the holy well prepared specially for the occasion to wash away impurities and protect against misfortunes.
+Following this is the ‘Dzuseva’ – a day of introspection and rest, where the villagers refrain from venturing outside or engaging in any laborious activities.

 Festivals of Manipur